MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab0_Ex0_Lab_Setup.md

 1. Open **Microsoft Edge** and navigate to **`https://admin.microsoft.com`** to log into the Microsoft 365 admin center as the MOD Administrator, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).

+> [!note] **Skip MFA for the Microsoft 365 Admin center**
+>
-> [!note] **Note**: In some tenants, you might see a Portal MFA Enforcement prompt when signing in.
+> In some tenants, you might see a Portal MFA Enforcement prompt when signing in.
 If this prompt appears:
 >
 > - Select **Skip for now** to temporarily delay MFA setup.
 >